 – Emergency blanket.

 We will use manual timing for this event, and there will be no live tracking.
-At the end of each loop, you need to enter the canvas tent to check-in so we can record your lap.
+At the end of each loop, you need to enter the Yurt to check-in so we can record your lap.
 If at any point you decide you’ve done enough distance and are ready to chill out, you must let the timing crew know.
 We don’t want to spend our evening looking for someone on the trail that didn’t let us know they were finished.

 The race will take place at Falcon Ridge Ski Slopes.